Action #576

 Looks good.
 Concerning the type, I would call this “CTABackground” to make clear that this is a CTA specific background model.
 There is some redundancy here with the instrument=“CTA” attribute, but this would allow to create background models also for other instruments without type conflicts (the types must be unique among all models).

-#20 Updated by Mayer Michael over 10 years ago
+#20 Updated by Mayer Michael about 11 years ago

 Yes, I should have done the tests right away.
 I’ll try to create the unit test as soon as possible.
 Unfortunately (shame on me), I’ve never done this before.